sammehta88/frontend-nanodegree-arcade-game/README.md

 HOW TO RUN

-Click on index.html to open the game.
+Click on index.html or head to http://sammehta88.github.io/frontend-nanodegree-arcade-game/ to open the game.
 Enjoy!